-To illustrate our method as well as to test its efficacy, we consider two types of paleoarchives: (i) a stalagmite extending over 0-28 kBP dated with U/Th, and (ii) a lake sediment core extending over 0-11 kBP dated with 14C.
-From our perspective, the crucial difference between the two is that for the lake sediment, the radiocarbon dates have to be calibrated using IntCal13, whereas this is not needed for the U/Th dates.
-To simulate sediment growth, we follow Blaauw (2010) such that the sediment accumulates with an initial growth rate of 20 yr cm-1.
-At subsequent depths, a nonnegative growth rate is chosen from a normal distribution that has the growth rate of the previous year as its mean and a fixed standard deviation of 7 yr cm-1.
-In both cases, the proxy is simulated as a sinusoidal signal consisting of two components with different time periods.
+To illustrate our method as well as to test its efficacy, we consider two types of paleo-archives: (i) a stalagmite extending over 0-28 kBP dated with U/Th, and (ii) a lake sediment core extending over 0-11 kBP dated with 14C.
+From our perspective, the crucial difference between the two is that for the lake sediment, the radiocarbon ages have to be calibrated using IntCall3, whereas this is not needed for the U/Th ages.
+To simulate sediment growth, we follow Blaauw (2010) such that the sediment accumulates with an initial growth rate of 20 yr/cm.
+At subsequent depths, a non-negative growth rate is chosen from a normal distribution that has the growth rate of the previous year as its mean and a fixed standard deviation of 7 yr/cm.
+In both cases, the proxy values are simulated as a sinusoidal signal consisting of two components with different time periods.
+Also, the proxy datasets were generated annually, i.e., with a proxy value for every year.
 We simulate a few noisy radiometric age measurements and a much higher number of almost perfect proxy measurements (error of 0.001).
-These "observations" are then used to estimate the proxy record with our method.
+These 'observations' are then used to estimate the proxy record with our method.